 An epithelioid trophoblastic tumor (ETT) is a very rare type of gestational trophoblastic neoplasia that may be benign or malignant.
 When the tumor is malignant, it may spread to the lungs.

 Age and a previous molar pregnancy affect the risk of GTD.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk to your doctor if you think you may be at risk.
 Risk factors for GTD include the following:

-These and other symptoms may be caused by gestational trophoblastic disease.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by gestational trophoblastic disease or by other conditions.
+Check with your doctor if you have any of the following:

 GTD sometimes causes an overactive thyroid.
-Symptoms of an overactive thyroid include the following:
+Signs and symptoms of an overactive thyroid include the following:

 Tests that examine the uterus are used to detect (find) and diagnose gestational trophoblastic disease.

 The following tests and procedures may be used:

 Certain factors affect prognosis (chance of recovery) and treatment options.